-- Position the steam release value to sealing.
+- Position the steam release handle to sealing.
 Next press the porridge button.

-- When the float value drops, open the lid and add cardamom powder.
+- When the float valve drops, open the lid and add cardamom powder & rose water.
 Stir well.

-- For a thicker consistency you can cook on saute mode for a few mins until thick.
+- For a thicker consistency you can also cook on saute mode for a few mins until thick.
 It will thicken further after cooling.